jot-hub/mono/landscape-setup/README.md

 Source: https://cloud.google.com/solutions/jenkins-on-kubernetes-engine-tutorial/

-Note: Tiller not necessary from Helm 3.0, so some steps are ignored
+Note: Tiller not necessary from Helm 3.0, so some steps are ignored from the mentioned tutorial

 1. Create a Kubernetes cluster.
 > gcloud container clusters create mono-cluster-1   --machine-type n1-standard-2 --num-nodes 2 --cluster-version 1.15.8-gke.3